Home

 Railroad Capital of Canada

 Do you want to know what climate is like here in St Thomas, Ontario?
-Check out the Weather Network and see what the weather is like here.
-This area enjoys long, hot summers and crisp cold winters, we also have the most breath-taking Autumn colours during September and October.
+Check out our Weather pages and see what the weather is like here.

 If you have never experienced a Canadian Fall, it is something that you should see - this area has millions of Maple trees and they are magnificent when the colours change in the Autumn.

 This town was named for Sir Thomas Talbot who helped promote the settlement and development of this area in the 19th century.
-He built a grist mill and went into business and named the town after himself!

 In the Courthouse area there are other fine examples of Victorian homes which were built in the late 19th and early 20th century.

-Old English Church, St Thomas, Ontario
+Old English Church, Walnut Street, St Thomas, Ontario

-Surrounded by the graveyard, it sits in the older section of town, undisturbed by the modernization going on around it.
+The Old English Church in St Thomas Ontario is on Walnut Street, is the oldest Church in the area and is surrounded by the graveyard, it sits in the older section of town, undisturbed by the modernization going on around it.

 One of my favourite things to do during the Christmas season, is to attend the annual Carol Service here at the Old English Church.